Impact of time illiquidity in a mixed market without full observation: Introduction

-To be more precise, we study a problem of optimal investment/consumption over an infinite horizon in a market consisting of a liquid and an illiquid asset.
+More precisely, we study a problem of optimal investment/consumption over an infinite horizon in a market consisting of a liquid and an illiquid asset.
 The liquid asset is continuously observed and can be continuously traded.
-The illiquid asset is correlated with the liquid one with correlation parameter $\rho\in(-1,1)$ and can be traded only at discrete random times corresponding to the jumps of a Poisson process with intensity $\lambda>0$.
-About the observation, we assume that the illiquid asset can be observed at the trading dates (as in \cite{CGPT,gasgozpha11,mat06,phatan08}), but we introduce a new feature in the model - with respect to the aforementioned literature - allowing to consider the possibility of a partial information between trading dates.
-We introduce a parameter $\gamma\in[0,1]$ measuring the observation of the illiquid asset between two trading dates.
-The limit cases for this parameter, i.e. $\gamma=0$ and $\gamma=1$, correspond respectively to the no observation case (as it is done in \cite{CGPT, phatan08,phatan09}, but only for the single asset case) and to the full observation case (as in \cite{APW, RZ02, ST04}).
-In this sense our model is more general and flexible than the other ones proposed by the literature: first, it allows to put together the presence of two correlated liquid/illiquid assets and the incomplete observation of the illiquid one; second, to merge two extreme (full vs. none observation) cases and consider intermediate situations where the agent has a partial information about the state of the illiquid asset between two trading dates (see Remark \ref{rem:partialinfo}).
+The illiquid asset is correlated with the liquid one, with correlation parameter $\rho\in(-1,1)$, and can be traded only at discrete random times, corresponding to the jumps of a Poisson process with intensity $\lambda>0$.
+We assume that the illiquid asset can be observed at the trading dates (as in \cite{CGPT,gasgozpha11,mat06,phatan08}), but introduce a new feature in the model - with respect to the aforementioned literature - allowing the possibility of partial information between trading dates.
+We introduce a parameter, $\gamma\in[0,1]$, measuring the degree of observation of the illiquid asset between two trading dates.
+The limit cases, $\gamma=0$ and $\gamma=1$, correspond, respectively, to the observation settings of \cite{CGPT, phatan08,phatan09} and \cite{APW, RZ02, ST04}.